dmarticus/dmarticus/README.md

 Outside of building stuff I'm into playing music, fashion, design, learning languages, recreational sports, lifting, skiing, hiking, climbing, good coffee, and good food.

-If you want to get in touch with me to talk about programming, work on open-source together, or even just say hi, I can be reached at `$myGithubUsername@gmail.com`.
+If you want to get in touch with me to talk about programming, work on open-source together, or even just say hi, I can be reached at `me@$MY_WEBSITE_DOMAIN`.

 Peace.